Skip navigation

 Other

-140 hours work experience with companion animals, 70 hours of which to be in a veterinary practice.
+140 hours work experience with companion animals, a minimum of 70 hours to be in a veterinary practice.
 This need not be in blocks but can be made up by hours and days.
-A minimum of 37 hours in a veterinary practice will be required for successful interview shortlisting.
+References will be required to evidence hours completed.

 Student Outcomes